openminted/alvisae/README.md

 cd alvisae
 mvn compile package
 ```

-### install the war on glassfish
-We assume that the user is familiar with the technologies and has glassfish and postgresql already installed in the server

 ### deploy the war
 copy the generated package to a directory accessible from the GlassFish server